tytydraco/yessleep/out/Working_in_a_mansion_was_stricter_than_I_expected_Welcoming_the_guests.md

 My fear was being replaced with disgust, the malice carried in those words resonated within me.

-***“As Eleanore will explain in a moment, I have occupied this mansion for many years.
+***“As Eleanor will explain in a moment, I have occupied this mansion for many years.
 As you can imagine, it grows dull, simply waiting for my next meal to arrive.
 Even the taste grows bland and so, I seek entertainment before I dine.”***

 Amidst my hopelessness, I smirked, as I tried to mask my shivering body.
 “Yeah?
 Well, you can go fuck yourself for all I care.
 I’ll only die on my own terms.”